drycc/workflow/src/installing-workflow/system-requirements.md

 We recommend using [nginx-ingress](https://github.com/helm/charts/tree/master/stable/nginx-ingress) or [traefik-ingress](https://github.com/helm/charts/tree/master/stable/traefik), which we have adapted to whitelist and force TLS functions.

 Workflow supports the use of ACME to manage automatic certificates, [cert-manager](https://github.com/helm/charts/tree/master/stable/cert-manager) is also one of the necessary components.

+Workflow supports stateful apps.
+You can create and use them through the 'drycc volumes' command.
+If you want to use this feature, you must have a `StorageClass` that supports `ReadWriteMany`.

+Workflow also supports the [OSB](https://github.com/openservicebrokerapi/servicebroker) API through the 'drycc resources' command.
+If you want to use this function, you need to install [service-catalog](https://svc-cat.io).

 ## Storage Requirements